Saffron’s potential allergic reaction

 Spice allergies are a growing problem, with strict avoidance of allergens as the only effective treatment.
-Since spices are extensively consumed in homemade meals and also contained as hidden condiments in many pre-packaged foods, harmful reactions are often difficult to prevent.
-We are going to talk about the most important spices responsible for immediate allergic reactions, with special attention given to saffron, the world’s most expensive spice.
+Since spices are extensively consumed in homemade meals and also contained as hidden condiments in many pre-packaged foods, adverse reactions are often difficult to prevent.
+We are going to talk about the most important spices responsible for immediate hypersensitivity reactions, with special attention given to saffron, the world’s most expensive spice.

 Food allergies affect 6% of young children and 3-4% of adults in westernized countries.
 There is no treatment for food allergies so specialists recommend strict avoidance of offending food allergens.
-A common feature in patients allergic to a particular factor is their awareness of other allergenic sources.
-Cross-reactions have been reported among similar agents in closely related species, such as birch and hazel pollen or fruits of the same botanical family.
+A common feature in patients allergic to a particular agent is their awareness of other allergenic sources.
+Cross reactions have been reported among similar agents in closely related species, such as birch and hazel pollen or fruits of the same botanical family.

 Allergy to Saffron